Authorization

 When multiple authorization modules are configured, each is checked in sequence.
 If any authorizer approves or denies a request, that decision is immediately returned and no other authorizer is consulted.
 If all modules have no opinion on the request, then the request is denied.
-A deny returns an HTTP status code 403.
+An overall deny verdict means that the API server rejects the request and responds with an HTTP 403 (Forbidden) status.

 Kubernetes reviews only the following API request attributes: